A Thorn By Any Other Name

 As it turns out, women aren’t the only ones who experience hormonal changes during mid-life, but for them it comes along relatively quickly.
 For men, it happens much more quietly, slowly creeping up like a thief in the night – and by the time you realize what’s happening, you’ve already been robbed.

 You may recognize it by a variety of names, including “male menopause,” “manopause,” “androgen decline in the aging male (ADAM),“or even “late-onset hypogonadism“.
 But whatever you call it, there’s no denying the rut that and it’s effects can lead to.

 What is Andropause?

-Normally, testosterone levels begin to decrease by about 1% per year at around the age of 40 (or even as early as 30), with symptoms usually going largely unnoticed before age 60.
+Normally, testosterone levels begin to decrease by about 1% per year at around the age of 30, with symptoms usually going largely unnoticed before age 60.

 Symptoms of Andropause

 For men, having low testosterone levels can produce any number of unpleasant, embarrassing, and/or frustrating symptoms, including:

 - Increased body fat